caseykneale/PickingALanguage2020/fieldnotes/analysis/readme.md

  - There's a pretty clean divide of multiparadigm languages between FP and OOP languages.
  - Go is closer to C than it is to C++
  - Rust's nearest neighbors are: haskell, F#, C++, and Go.
 That definitely feels right.
- - Julia being a LISP is close to haskell.
+ - Julia being a functional language is close to haskell.
  - The worst programming languages I've ever used are grouped together surprisingly nicely...

 ### Oddities